ElodineOfficial/AuriBot/README.md

-# TCG Deck Builder Project: README File Template
+# AuriBot- An open source TCG balance bot, made by AI, powered by the Gray Matter discord.

 ## Welcome to the TCG Deck Builder Project!